GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 <div class="story-image"><img src="images/kouhouse.png"></div>

 It wasn't before seven full years passed that I should learn about her relation to Kimijima Kou.
-The mastermind behind the Human Domestication Project—an inhuman attempt at reducing the world population to one billion people.
+The mastermind behind the <span id="hdproject" class="text-glossary">Human Domestication Project</span>—an inhuman attempt at reducing the world population to one billion people.

 <div class="text-italic">“Sometimes... ignorance is bliss...”</div>